 Request Access: For restricted datasets, allows users to send an access request (with contact details and conditions) directly through the service.

 The Data Access Layer provides a clean interface between business rules and the database, using repositories and an ORM to read and write metadata efficiently and securely.
-At the core, the PostgreSQL database serves as the single source of truth for all metadata, storing dataset descriptions, fields, links, access conditions, submissions, relationships, and access requests, and is extended with advanced search and spatial capabilities such as fuzzy text search, and semantic similarity.
-For external data access, the service supports two modes: direct access, where open datasets are linked to files, APIs, or portals, and request-based access, where restricted datasets include custodian contact details, access conditions, and a built-in email workflow that allows researchers to request data directly through the service.
+At its core, the PostgreSQL database serves as the single source of truth for all metadata, storing dataset descriptions, fields, links, access conditions, submissions, relationships, and access requests.
+It is extended with advanced search and spatial capabilities, including fuzzy text search and semantic similarity.
+For external data access, the service supports two modes: direct access, where open datasets are linked to files, APIs, or portals, and request-based access, which includes restricted datasets that provide custodian contact details, access conditions, and a built-in email workflow that enables researchers to request data directly through the service.

 Data Harmonisation Service (PoC)